yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 >    - *"Method used"*: `Scale and regress with 'ScaleData'`
 >        - *"Regress out a variable"*: `No`
 >        - *"Features to scale"*: `All Features`
 >
+> We'll choose to scale `All Features` here, instead of just the highly variable genes.
+>
 > 4. Rename the output as `Preprocessed Data`
 >